Skip to main content

 How to save on Farxiga

-There are ways to save on Farxiga, which is only available as a brand-name medication.
-GoodRx can help you navigate between copay savings cards and patient assistance programs to save money on your prescription:
+There are ways to save on Farxiga, which is available as a brand-name medication and authorized generic.
+GoodRx can help you navigate between GoodRx coupons, copay savings cards, and patient assistance programs to save money on your prescription.

 • Save with a copay savings card.
-If you have commercial insurance, you may be eligible to pay as little as $0 a month for Farxiga using a savings card from the manufacturer.
+If you have commercial insurance, you may be eligible to pay as little as $0 per month for Farxiga by using a savings card from the manufacturer.

 • Save with patient assistance programs.
-If you’re uninsured or underinsured, you may be eligible for Farxiga’s patient assistance program, which offers the medication free of cost.
+If you’re uninsured or underinsured, you may be eligible for Farxiga’s patient assistance program, which offers the medication free of charge.

 The bottom line

-Farxiga is an SGLT2 inhibitor that’s FDA approved to treat chronic kidney disease (CKD) in adults, among other uses.
+Farxiga (dapagliflozin) is an oral diabetes medication that can also treat chronic kidney disease (CKD) in adults.
 It can help prevent kidney function from worsening and lower the risk of heart-related complications.

-You can discuss the risks and benefits of Farxiga as a treatment for CKD with your healthcare provider to learn more.
+Discuss the risks and benefits of Farxiga as a treatment for CKD with your healthcare team to learn more.

 why trust our exports reliability shield